hunterkalinoski/spotify_extra/README.md

 An app that provides extra functionality for spotify users.

+## Usage

+If anyone decides to download the source code, it will not work straight away.

+You must first create an app on your spotify developer dashboard, then enter your app credentials into this file: lib\src\shared\spotify_credentials.dart

 ## Overview

 Gives you access to some features of the spotify api that aren't available in the spotify app.